GetCheckedOnline.com

 * Compositing

-The BC CDC needed to reach folks who might be at risk for sexually transmitted infections and do not feel confident in seeking medical care.
-Seeing that all sexually active folks are at risk, they needed an accessible solution.
+The Centre for Disease Control in British Columbia (BC CDC) needed to reach folks who might be at risk for sexually transmitted infections and do not feel confident in seeking medical care.
+Seeing that all sexually active BC residents are at risk, they needed an accessible solution.
 The communications team was unsure how to approach the use of characters and video effectively.

-the strategy
+The strategy

 After finalizing our list of hero characters, I created look shots in three different styles.
 From a minimalist approach focusing on screens and UI to a mix of character and screen animations, we decided to opt for a style that showed the character’s faces to foster an emotional connection with the audience.
 Afterwards, I translated the written script into visuals with a storyboard.
 This helped the team visualize the story and get a better sense of the narrative rhythm.